jmaslak/neurodivergence/work.md

  - Lights on a timer to remind you when you need to leave work or eat lunch
  - Add lunch and break times as appointments on your calendar

+## Commute

+ - Work from home
+ - Flexible start time (to account for unpredictable transit)